EladJosef/Esp8266-developer-tool/README.md

 - show: Show all log data
 - auto scroll: Show the log statistics

+You have 1 function on the Create skeleton code mode:
+- save: create code template with leter input in table
+  - for input : used for api
+  - retrun: return string for the input that type in "for"

 ## Screenshots from the app

 <p float="left">